The Alignment Archive

 That is the official curriculum.

 But there is another curriculum.
-It is rarely named directly.
 It is absorbed through exposure, proximity, family culture, institutional fluency, and repeated observation.
-Some people grow up watching adults negotiate calmly, speak to lawyers without intimidation, discuss money as structure instead of panic, build relationships before need, and treat reputation as infrastructure.
+Some people grow up watching adults negotiate calmly, discuss money as structure instead of panic, build relationships before need, and treat reputation as infrastructure.

 The official curriculum trains people to behave inside visible structures.
 The hidden curriculum trains people to read the structure itself.